Oula A. Alrifai

 Oula Alnashar Alrifai (علا الرفاعي; born September 12, 1986) is a Syrian emigrant to the United States and writer for various Washington-based think tanks.

 Political activities

 Oula is a co-founder and executive director of SANAD Syria.
 She was featured with her family in The Washington Post newspaper on an account of their activism and support for rebels in the Syrian civil war.
 Alrifai is Ammar Abdulhamid's step-daughter.
 Alrifai, with her parents (Ammar Abdulhamid and Khawla Yusuf) and her brother Mouhanad, sought political asylum in Washington, D.C., in 2005.
-She is currently a senior fellow at Washington Institute for Near East Policy.
+She was a senior fellow at Washington Institute for Near East Policy.
 Alrifai has written for prestigious American magazines including Foreign Affairs, The Washington Post, CNN, The National Interest, The Hill, and CTC Sentinel.
 Her research and policy analysis focus on Syria and the Middle East.
 Oula became a U.S. citizen in 2016.
 In 2018, she released her documentary, Tomorrow's Children.